 In synthesis, these constitute three factors for the revolution of the consciousness.

-Saturday, June 13, 2020 is a very special day within the gnostic tradition.
-This is the only day in the year where the 13th falls on a Saturday, indicating to us through practical astrology the manifestation of powerful planetary influences.
+Saturday, February 13 and Saturday, March 13 of 2021 are very special days within the gnostic tradition.
+These are the only days in the year where the 13th falls on a Saturday, indicating to us through practical astrology the manifestation of powerful planetary influences.
 Therefore, at the 13th hour (1 o'clock in the afternoon) on these dates, our planet earth will vibrate with powerful cosmic forces as a result of the Genii Melchizedek, who, according to Samael Aun Weor, is the angelic intelligence that governs our planet earth.

 This enigmatic figure or spiritual king taught Abraham the rite of transubstantiation (the Gnostic Unction or Eucharist) after great battles against the Sodomites and Gomorrites.
 It is stated in the Bible (Genesis 14) that he was the King of שָׁלֵם Salem, which is highly symbolic, since this word shares etymological correspondence to the Hebrew word for "peace": שָׁלוֹם Shalom, and Shelamut שְׁלֵמוּת "perfection."
 Those who know Kabbalah will not be surprised that these words relate with שְׁלֹמֹה Sholomah or Solomon, who is an archetype of the perfected human being made into the image of God.